 Bullying or harassment

 Some people will experience bullying.
-Anyone can be bullied but LGBT+ people can also experience homophobic/transphobic bullying or harassment.
+Anyone can be bullied but LGBTI+ people can also experience homophobic/transphobic bullying or harassment.
 It can happen anywhere, such as the classroom, the workplace, sporting field or the home.
 Being a victim of bullying may lead you to feel upset, threatened, humiliated or vulnerable.
 Bullying and harassment can cause physical, mental and social pain and can make you feel alone, scared, angry, confused or sad.
 All of these can affect your mental health.
 If you experience bullying or harassment, talk to someone about it, whether it’s a colleague, counsellor, family member, friend or your doctor.

 Losing a loved one